jas02/thermometer/README.md

 thermometer
 ===========

-This set of scripts read temperature from temperature from RS485 thermometer ('TQS3 I' from www.papouch.com) via RS485/USB converter ('SB485L' from www.papouch.com) using script get_temperature.py.
+This set of scripts reads temperature from RS485 thermometer ('TQS3 I' from www.papouch.com) via RS485/USB converter ('SB485L' from www.papouch.com) using script get_temperature.py.

 Data readed from thermometer are saved into the SQLite database every minute